-Occupancy rates of key listed players have remained steady (58-59%) between FY19 and FY22 except FY21, when occupancy rate fell to 51% on account of Covid pandemic.
-Although aggregate occupancy rates are in the range of 58-59%, the metric is skewed at the individual company level - e.g. MHIL had an occupancy rate of 75% in FY22.
+Occupancy rates of key listed players have been rising steadily (59% in FY19) between FY19 and FY23 (64% in FY23) except FY21, when occupancy rate fell to 51% on account of Covid pandemic.
+Although aggregate occupancy rate are in the range of 58-64%, the metric is skewed at the individual company level - e.g. MHIL had an occupancy rate of 76% in FY23.
 A steady aggregate occupancy rate and a declining ALOS are a positive for these players.
 ALOS, on an aggregate basis, of key listed players decreased to 3.7 days in fiscal 2020 from 3.9 days in fiscal 2019.
 ALOS rose to 4.4 in FY21 and 4.2 in FY22 which may be attributed to longer stay of patients due to Covid.
-Hospitals typically focus on reducing their ALOS, as it increases their ARPOB and ensures more patients are treated at the same time.
+ALOS has steadily come down to 3.9 in FY23 as Covid treatments have reduced.
+Hospitals typically focus on reducing their ALOS, as it increases their ARPOB and ensures more patients are treated at the same time